bgigous/flask-webdev/content/s02_lets_try_an_app/s02_p02_a_quick_look.md

 ![Pic to show just that](../images/code_folder_circled.png)

 That's it!
 Right here in the __ folders and __ files is an entire web app.
 The amazing part?
-We can actually go much smaller: an app in only *one* file.
+You can actually go much smaller: an app in only *one* file.
 In the next section, you'll actually build this web app yourself!